kristian-ebstrup/configs/README.md

 ```
 and leave it for now, and instead first install the most important applications before linking config files.

-#### Clusters
+### Accessing your private GitHub repos on the clusters

-To set-up SSH access to a private account on github on the clusters (as github doesn't support pushing using https, apparently), it's necessary to generate a key pair on the cluster, and make sure to add it to the ssh-agent such that it is recognized as a private rather than public key:
+To set-up SSH access to a private account on github on the clusters (as github doesn't support pushing using https, apparently), it's necessary to generate a key pair on the cluster, and make sure to add it to the ssh-agent such that it is recognized as a private rather than public key.

+The following instructions assumes being logged into a cluster:

 1. Generate the key pair with a password and name that makes sense (e.g. `gbar_github` or `sophia_github`):
 ```bash